artemis-analytics/artemis/docs/cdr.md

 Refer to the Appendix for additional details of the CSV reader implemented in Arrow.

 ### Data quality <a name="dataqual"></a>
+Data and the quality of that data are of importance across all domains of science, engineering, commerce, medicine, public health and policy.
+Data quality can be addressed by controlling the measurement and data collection processes and through data ownershp.
+The increased use of administrative data sources poses a challenge on both controlling and accessing the data quality through the traditional control of measurement and collection.
+Data quality is generally considered an implicit part of the role of the data user.
+Statistical infrastructure will need support the data users ability to measure data quality throughout the data lifecycle.
+Data-as-a-service oriented enterpise data solutions are not generally focused on the ensuring the measurement of data quality.

 Histogram-based data quality framework